ariellegreenspan/bikesharing/README.md

 ## Overview of the statistical analysis:

-The purpose of the analysis was to determine different data about New York's Citi Bikes usage including checkout times for users, checkout times by gender, which hours during the day were most prominent for bike usage, which hours during the day were most prominent by gender,
+  The purpose of the analysis was to determine different data about New York's Citi Bikes usage including checkout times for users, checkout times by gender, which hours during the day were most prominent for bike usage, which hours during the day were most prominent by gender, customer vs subscriber usage on different days of the week, count of users per gender, and

 ## Results: